-The USAN Council (USANC) has modified its own scheme to facilitate international harmonization.
-This document outlines the updated monoclonal antibody nomenclature scheme and supersedes previous schemes.
-It also explains policies regarding post-translational modifications and the use of two-word names.
+The USAN Council has modified its own scheme to facilitate international harmonization.
+This page outlines the updated scheme and supersedes previous schemes.
+It also explains policies regarding post-translational modifications and the use of 2-word names.

-The USANC has no plans to retroactively change names already coined.
-They believe that retroactively changing the names of the monoclonal antibodies would confuse physicians, other health care professionals and patients.
+The council has no plans to retroactively change names already coined.
+They believe that changing names of monoclonal antibodies would confuse physicians, other health care professionals and patients.

 Manufacturers should be aware that nomenclature practices are continually evolving.
-Consequently, further updates and changes may occur any time that the USANC believes such changes are necessary.
+Consequently, further updates may occur any time the council believes changes are necessary.
 Changes to the monoclonal antibody nomenclature scheme, however, should be carefully considered and implemented only when necessary.